Tips on how to be Green at Home

 5. Dispose of household hazardous waste at the Kansas City Regional HHW Center.

-The most familiar household hazardous waste (HHW) products are household cleaners, lawn and garden products, automotive fluids and paint-related products.
 If not disposed of properly, these products can do serious harm to the environment.

 6. Use clothes lines to dry wet clothes instead of a dryer.

-7. Recycle glass containers and electronics at drop off sites.
+7. Recycle glass at drop off sites.

-9. Avoid parking and idling vehicle engines for more than two minutes in any 60 minute period.
+8. Avoid parking and idling vehicle engines for more than two minutes in any 60 minute period.

-Litmiting idling helps the environment and protects public health.
+Limiting idling helps the environment and protects public health.
 It will also reduce your fuel usage and costs!

-10. Use a commercial car wash instead of soaping up at home.
+9. Use a commercial car wash instead of soaping up at home.